peter0510/996.ICU/README.md

+#if we try harder,the pinduoduo young girl would not die in 2021 new year's day.
 [996.ICU](https://996.icu/#/en_US)
 =======
 **Please note that there exists NO other official account, app or merchandise except for the official domain and this repository.**